UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson06/assignment/README.md

 The first program given to us was pretty bad, had extra loops and assignments that didn't work, plus lots of extra if's.
 It clocked in at 2.422 seconds.
-Following is a list of times, notable ones in bold are included in the submission folder, the others are relegated to the trials folder.
+Following is a list of times, notable ones are in bold and are included in the submission folder, the others are relegated to the trials folder.

 21 & 23 are also interesting since I made use of map and lambda in them, they were however a tad slower, I still like them.